Sauteed Zucchini

 -90/10 or 95/5 Ground beef, super lean steak without much marbling, and beef liver.
 You can cook it in a dry cast iron pan with lots of sea salt and it is delicious.
 Maybe a bit of butter or ghee but count your fat grams.

--Nonfat greek yogurt with Nunatural Liquid Vanilla Stevia.
+-Nonfat greek yogurt with Nunatural Liquid Vanilla Stevia or a little honey.
 I love the thickness and creaminess of greek yogurt.
 Be sure to watch for any additional ingredients besides milk and probiotics, especially “nonfat milk powder” which is pure lactose/milk sugar.
-You can divide the carbs listed on the label in half, because they are required by law to report the carbs in the milk, but the bacteria digests at least half of it.
 Or make your own yogurt and let it ferment longer and it’s basically carb-free.
-I like to add a few raspberries or blueberries on top, and it feels like a wonderful dessert on a PSMF day.
+I like to add a few raspberries or blueberries on top, and it feels like a wonderful dessert.

--Lean pork loin and boneless skinless chicken breasts for dinner.
+-Lean pork loin or boneless skinless chicken breasts for dinner.

 -Lean seafood like white fish, salmon without the skin, shrimp, oysters, scallops, and. mussels.